CNIT-Organization/POS-Awesome-V15/posawesome/public/js/posapp/components/pos/KEYBOARD_SHORTCUTS.md

 - Error handling is included for all operations
 - User feedback is provided through toast messages
 - The shortcuts work with the existing event bus system
+- F4 shortcut uses a simplified approach that opens the payment dialog and then auto-configures cash payment

 ## Configuration